To change your logo go to the 'Page Master' under the 'Design' menu

 First up from the anchorage is the small church with the round tower — not as old as it looks, completed in 1914 and used for occasional Church of Scotland services.
 It is rather pretty inside, but I am not sure about the ornate 1996 gate to the churchyard.
 Currently funds are being raised to restore it, so please help.

 The larger late-19th Century Roman Catholic Church of St Edward the Confessor on Sanday — a seamark if ever there was one — has been sadly neglected for years but the National Trust for Scotland tried to restore it and make it into a Gaelic Study Centre.
-Despite a grand opening by Princess Anne in 2001, the roof leaks, it has never used, it has been vandalised, and there is dispute between the Trust, the Hebridean Trust, the architect and the contractor over the responsibility for this terrible waste of nearly £1million (Restoring Canna's Chapel, Alasdair Ross McKerlich, 2007).
+Despite a grand opening by Princess Anne in 2001, the roof leaks, it has never been used, it has been vandalised, and there is dispute between the Trust, the Hebridean Trust, the architect and the contractor over the responsibility for this terrible waste of nearly £1million (Restoring Canna's Chapel, Alasdair Ross McKerlich, 2007).
 It has now been rebranded as the Camus Arts Centre, so we await developments, if any.

 The only active church is the small Roman Catholic Chapel on the track to the farm.
 It has been lovingly restored and is quietly attractive.
 Behind the chapel a track runs up to an old burial ground and the remains of an 8th or 9th century Celtic cross, and the so-called punishment stone, in it is a small hole into which the thumb of a wrongdoer was apparently wedged.